 Asset management is the process of developing, operating, maintaining, and selling assets in a cost-effective manner.
-Most commonly used in finance, the term is used in reference to individuals or firms that manage assets on behalf of other entities.
+Most commonly used in finance, the term is used in reference to individuals or firms that manage assets on behalf of individuals or other entities.

 Every company needs to keep track of its assets.
 That way, the relevant stakeholders will know just what assets are available and what can be used to provide optimal returns.
 The assets owned by any business fall into two main categories: fixed and current assets.
-Fixed or non-current assets refers to assets acquired for long-term use while current assets are those that can be converted into cash within a short amount of time.
+Fixed or non-current assets refer to assets acquired for long-term use, while current assets are those that can be converted into cash within a short amount of time.

 When it comes to asset management, there are two main things that individuals are interested in knowing.
 One, what role does the asset management process play?
 Two, how can a firm develop a good asset management plan?

 Importance of Asset Management

 There are several reasons why businesses should be concerned about asset management, including:

 1. Enables a firm to keep tabs on all of its assets

 The process makes it easy for organizations to keep track of their assets, whether liquid or fixed.
 Firm owners will know where the assets are located, how they are being put to use, and whether there are changes made to them.
 Consequently, the recovery of assets can be done more efficiently, hence, leading to higher returns.

 2. Helps guarantee the accuracy of amortization rates

-Since assets are checked on a regular basis, the process of asset managment ensures that the financial statements associated with them are kept updated.
+Since assets are checked on a regular basis, the process of asset management ensures that the financial statements associated with them are kept updated.

 3. Helps identify and manage risks

 Asset management encompasses the identification and management of risks that arise from the utilization and ownership of certain assets.
-It means that a firm will always be prepared to counter any risk that comes its way.
+This means that a firm will always be prepared to counter any risk that comes its way.